vlocityinc/newport-design-system/docs/DevelopmentSetup.md

 yarn test:unit
 ```

-Once core is up and running, if you make changes in your git repo, they should be reflected in the your running core instance after a few seconds.
+Once core is up and running, if you make changes in your git repo, they should be reflected in your running core instance after a few seconds.

 ## Core Setup

-Currently the Flow Builder app cannot be run as a standalone app and must be run in core.
+Currently, the Flow Builder app cannot be run as a standalone app and must be run in core.

 When doing development you need to configure core and point it to where you cloned this repository so that it can pick up the `ui-interaction-builder-components` sources as you edit them, instead of using the JAR published in Nexus: